markphelps/flipt.io/content/docs/configuration.md

 ...
 ```

+There is an [example](https://github.com/markphelps/flipt/tree/master/examples/prometheus) provided in the GitHub repository showing how to setup Flipt with Prometheus.

 ## Authentication

 There is currently no built in authentication, authorization or encryption as Flipt was designed to work inside your trusted architecture and not be exposed publicly.

-If you do wish to expose the Flipt dashboard and REST API publicly using HTTP Basic Authentication, you can do so by using a reverse proxy.
-There is an [example](https://github.com/markphelps/flipt/tree/master/examples/auth) provided in the GitHub repository showing how this could work.
+If you wish to expose the Flipt dashboard and REST API publicly using HTTP Basic Authentication, you can do so by using a reverse proxy.

+There is an [example](https://github.com/markphelps/flipt/tree/master/examples/auth) provided in the GitHub repository showing how this can work.